krkruk/arduino-robot-tutorial/docs/chapters/5_servo.md

 The next step is to simply connect the servo object (software) with your *more tangible* servo, the hardware on pin 9: `servo.attach(SERVO_PIN); // SERVO_PIN=9`.

 Finally, we want to use the servo, so it's business time.
 The logic shall move servo handle/hook/rudder in increments of 45 degrees.
-To issue a command and set a desired position, you need to run `servo.write(angle);` command.
-Don't forget about a reasonable delay so the servo move can take an effect.
+To issue a command and set a desired position, you need to run `servo. write(angle);` command.
+Don't forget about a reasonable delay so the servo can make a move.

 Once you compile the software and deploy it to your microcontroller, you'll observe how the servo moves.
 Congratulations!
 It's working!
 It's alive!